 It makes no sense that Memphians have been required to subsidize the programs and services that were essentially investments in their own city’s decline.

-We know the inequitable tax burden is unlikely to change in the near term, because it would require an unprecedented level of cooperation between governments and an attitude that would be revolutionary in its execution of a new alignment of government responsibilities.
+We know it’s unlikely to change in the near term, because it would require an unprecedented level of cooperation between governments and an attitude that would be revolutionary in its execution of a new alignment of government responsibilities.

 There is nothing that could yield an impact as important as rationalizing the responsibilities of local government and equalizing the tax burden.
-Some of that will happen as the towns move ahead with their school districts, because in time, the playing field will become somewhat more level as taxes rise to levels that are closer to Memphis.
+Some of that will happen if the towns move ahead with their school districts, because in time, the playing field will become more level as taxes rise to a level similar to Memphis.